poemm/WasmSecurityConcerns/README.md

+**THIS IS A WORK-IN-PROGRESS AS I READ THE WEBASSEMBLY SPECIFICATION**

 # SOME CONCERNS ABOUT WEBASSEMBLY SECURITY AND DETERMINISM

-Below are some concerns about WebAssembly security, including mission-critical situations and when the code may be adversarial.
+Below are some concerns about WebAssembly security, especially in mission-critical situations and when the code may be adversarial.